dekoza/mtgpl/docs/_sources/MRD.rst.txt

 :mtgtip:`Solemn Simulacrum<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/0/00f9955f-a522-47bf-b064-92dd21a76b18.jpg?1562133717|https://scryfall.com/card/mrd/245/solemn-simulacrum?utm_source=api>`
-   When Solemn Simulacrum enters the battlefield, you may search your library for a basic land card, put that card onto the battlefield tapped, then shuffle your library.
+   When Solemn Simulacrum enters the battlefield, you may search your library for a basic land card, put that card onto the battlefield tapped, then shuffle.

    When Solemn Simulacrum dies, you may draw a card.